Annozo-data/Decodelabs-Exploratory-Data-Analysis-Project/README.md

 ## Project Overview

 This project was completed as part of the DecodeLabs Data Analytics Program (Project 2).
-The objective was to perform Exploratory Data Analysis (EDA) on an e-commerce dataset and generate actionable business insights through data cleaning, statistical analysis, pivot analysis, and interactive dashboard visualization.
+The objective was to perform Exploratory Data Analysis (EDA) on an e-commerce dataset and generate actionable business insights through data cleaning, statistical analysis, and pivot analysis.

 The analysis focused on understanding sales performance, customer purchasing behavior, product performance, payment preferences, and marketing channel effectiveness.